benschw/benschw.github.io/_drafts/2016-03-22-feedback-amplication.md

 With an iterative and quickly repeating process, your feedback will naturally amplify over time.
-By capturing the right feedback and paying attention to its amplitude, you can better identify signal in your feedback.
+By capturing the right feedback and paying attention to its amplitude, you can more easily recognise signal.

-This amplification effect isn't only beneficial for deriving signal either.
-Sometimes it is beneficial to leverage the process loop to amplify a certain behavior in order to reinforce a habbit or build new
+This amplification effect isn't only beneficial for deriving signal.
+Sometimes it is beneficial to leverage the process loop to amplify a certain behavior in order to reinforce a habbit or build a new one